NCEAS/msai4earth-esa/iceplant_detection/README.txt

 This folder contains a notebook that, given a shapefile (not too complex) returns:
  1) a list of the NAIP scenes that cover the shapefile
- 2) a shapefile with the NAIP scenes bounding boxes aggregated by date of collection
+ 2) a shapefile with the NAIP scenes bounding boxes aggregated by date of collection The coastal_buffer folder contains a shapefile of a rough outline of the Santa Barbara County coast that can be used to run the notebook.

 5. Custom Libraries
 -------------------